-If planning for immediate postpartum meals, the best meals to start consume when you begin your first birthing waves and within the first few days postpartum are sold in our New Mommy Bundle and in our 3-Day Starter Bundle.
+If planning for immediate postpartum meals, the best meals to start consume when you begin your first birthing waves and within the first few days postpartum are sold in our New Mommy Bundle and in our Starter Bundle.
 If you’d like ongoing postpartum meals after the first week of childbirth and through your breastfeeding years, choose the Nourish Bundle.
 If you want only healing lactation teas and tonics, choose our Healing Tonics Bundle.
 If you want to have broth daily, choose our Beautiful Bones Broth Bundle.
 If you’re past the first month postpartum, get a boost to your milk supply with our Milk-Makin’ Muffins Bundle.
 If you are gifting a family member or friend, please see the Details section “Gifting New Mothers”.